The caffeine genie of Philly politics hath spoken.

 Still, this year’s drawings have a big (arguably bad) impact for the judicial races, where 40-some candidates are vying for seven seats, as well as the City Council at-large race, where 34 people vying for seven available seats.

 The number on red lottery ball wields the full range of human emotion, from ecstasy to numbness to sorrow.
 There were groans; there were celebrations.
-We stood by on the scene to document the reactions of candidates.

 2019 City Council at-large ballot positions